+This table shows the differen t type of cost cate egories and their meaning.
 Cash One-off Entry or exit costs Spread The difference between the buy price and the sell price is called the spread.
 This cost is realised each time you open and close a trade.
-Ongoing costs Daily holding cost (swaps) A fee is charged to your account for each night that your position is held.
-This means the longer you hold a position, the more it costs.
-The current swaps fee can be referenced within the trading platform in the symbol specification section.
+Ongoing costs Daily holding cost (swaps) There is a daily fee charged to your account for each night that your position is held for WTICrude and Brent crude oil commodities only.
+There is no daily holding cost for any other commodity as for them rollover is charged on the day of expiry.